Centre for International and Public Law

 Australian Year Book of International Law

-The Australian Year Book of International Law, is the leading Australian academic journal on international law, publishing articles on a range of international law topics, including human rights, environmental law and legal theory.
+Published since 1965, the Australian Year Book of International Law is the leading Australian academic journal on international law.
+It publishes articles on a range of international law topics, including human rights, environmental law and legal theory.

-Published annually since 1965, the Year Book is valuable for those working in the field of international law, including government officials, international organisation officials, non-government and community organisations, legal practitioners, academics and other researchers.
-It is also valuable for students studying international law, international relations, human rights and international affairs.
+The Year Book is valuable for those working in the field of international law, including government officials, international organisation officials, non-government and community organisations, legal practitioners, academics and other researchers.
+It will also be valuable to students studying international law, international relations, human rights and international affairs.

 Cambridge University Press Series: Connecting International Law with Public Law